 hmm, at time of writing i think i meant it more like “check if there are any Notes, if not, then fall back to your old logic”

 looking back at it, i think it is unnecessarily restrictive as indeed you could deduplicate by

-for each item,
+- for each item,

+href and optionally

-otherwise, take name and content. if you can’t take content, take the incorrect schema:value instead.
+content, take the incorrect schema:value instead.

 *(this is something i want to add to make it compatible with the payment links FEP and also links in general, such as rel-me links to potentially replace current usage of alsoKnownAs in a backwards-compatible way)

 name is optional is because you may just have a set of links, maybe some of them have

 rel and that might be all you need. it’s up to implementation details. but using a

 name is still recommended so i might make it a SHOULD on links.)

 I saw Streams server sending Note attachment and decided to try FEP-fb2a as well.
 For now, I implemented only the receiving side, with a deduplication by